19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (8) Notwithstanding any other written law, in any proceedings under this Act —

-(a) an electronic record of any return, declaration or document that was filed or submitted, or any notice, direction, order, permit, receipt or document that was served, through the electronic service; or
+(a) an electronic record of any return, declaration, document, application or information that was filed or submitted, or any notice, direction, order, permit, receipt or document that was served, through an electronic service; or

 [20/2010 wef 01/01/2011]